Urbanization, Sustainability and Society cover

 Urbanization, Sustainability and Society is delighted to announce that is has officially published its first five articles!
 The article "...

-Urbanization, Sustainability and Society (USS) provides a forum for applied research on the sustainable development of cities across the globe, with a particular focus on the social impacts of urbanisation, including health, education and social equity.
+Urbanization, Sustainability and Society (USS) provides a forum for applied research on the sustainable development of built environments, urban neighbourhoods, and cities across the globe.
+The journal places particular focus not only on the social impacts of urbanization but also on the technical, environmental, and digital dimensions of built environments – viewed through a futuristic lens that centres end-users as the focal point.

 eISSN: 2976-8993